Acacia greggii, (Senegalia greggii), Catclaw Acacia

 Common Name: Catclaw Acacia

-Also Called: Catclaw, Devilsclaw, Gregg Acacia, Gregg Catclaw, Long-flower Catclaw, Texas Catclaw and Wait-a-Minute Bush; (Spanish: Uña de Gato, Tèsota, Gatuño, Palo Chino, Algarroba, Tepame)
+Also Called: Catclaw, Devilsclaw, Gregg Acacia, Gregg Catclaw, Long-flower Catclaw, Texas Catclaw, Wait-a-Minute Bush; (Spanish: Uña de Gato, Tèsota, Gatuño, Palo Chino, Algarroba, Tepame)

 Family: Fabaceae or Leguminosae Family